Kate-h36/Fiftyville/README.md

 To use the Mystery Solver Program, follow these steps:

-1.Clone the repository to your local environment.
+1. Clone the repository to your local environment.

-2.Ensure you have access to a SQL database containing the necessary data for the investigation.
+2. Ensure you have access to a SQL database containing the necessary data for the investigation.

-3.Use a SQL client or environment to execute the queries provided in the log.sql file.
+3. Use a SQL client or environment to execute the queries provided in the log.sql file.

-4.Upon identifying the perpetrator, update the information in the answers.txt file as directed.
+4. Upon identifying the perpetrator, update the information in the answers.txt file as directed.

 ## Instructions

 * `log.sql`: Use this file to log your SQL queries.
 Comment each query to explain its purpose and the information sought.

 * `answers.txt`: Upon solving the mystery, fill in the name of the thief, the city they escaped to, and the name of their accomplice without altering any existing text.